Conditionally Site-Independent Neural Evolution of Antibody Sequences: Experimental Details

 \subsubsection{DMS Assays and Baseline Models}

 The results shown in \cref{tab:vep-full-width} came from four DMS assays from the FLAb2 benchmark \citep{chungyoun2025fitness}.
 We provide more details on these datasets in \cref{tab:dms_datasets}.
-Following \citet{matsen2025separating}, we obtain the Koenig and Shanehsazzadeh (Shaneh.) datasets from commit 67738ee (April 17, 2024) of the FLAb Github repository.
+Following \citet{matsen2025separating}, we obtain the Koenig and Shanehsazzadeh (Shaneh.) datasets from commit 67738ee (April 17, 2024) of the FLAb Github repository and evaluate all models on these assays.
+Note that a later commit to the repository modified these assays, so the results we report may differ from those reported by \citet{Kim2026ExplicitRO}, who use the updated version.
+We use a single fixed version across all baselines to ensure a controlled comparison.
 The Adams dataset is taken from commit 3453aeb (September 1, 2025).
 The Adams dataset contains multiple fitness measurements per mutant sequence, so we correlate antibody model predictions with the average fitness per mutant during VEP evaluation.

 An additional step we must take when calculating the \ourmodel{} selection score for these assays is determining the underlying nucleotide sequence for the wildtype antibody so that we can calculate the transition likelihood under an SHM model (see \cref{sec:thrifty} for more details).
 For the Koenig and Shaneh. datasets, we use \texttt{IMGT/DomainGapAlign} to map the wildtype amino acid sequence to the closest germline V and J genes \citep{Ehrenmann2010IMGTDomainGapAlign}.
 We then obtain the V- and J-segment nucleotide sequences from HG38 and backtranslate remaining mismatches and junction regions to the codon with the highest frequency in the human genome (\citep{Nakamura2000CUTG}).
 The Adams dataset uses mouse antibody 4-4-20 scFv as its wildtype, and its nucleotide sequence was obtained from Addgene plasmid pCT302 \citep{Midelfort2004HighAffinityMutantAntibody}.